«Previous Next»

 Jennifer Hutson from Montrose, Colo., is a licensed massage therapist and certified equine acupressure therapist with a knack for crafty things like custom engraving on cattle, bear, deer, and elk skulls and doing drawings with charcoal pencils.
 She never dreamed her artistic skills would one day launch a business.

 Born and raised in farm country, Jennifer grew up riding her friend’s horses.
-After moving to nearby Cedaredge, she finally got horses and a mule, along with cattle.
+After moving to nearby Cedaredge, she finally got horses, a mule and cattle.
 In 2019, Jennifer lost her favorites on the same day.
 “Bubba, my Appaloosa, was 24.
 I got him when he was eight.
 He came down with Cushing’s disease, which causes laminitis, lethargy and weight loss.
 Smokey, my mule, was almost 40 then and had raised both of my kids.
 His decline came from old age.
 I had to have both of them put down.”

 To help with healing, Jennifer saved their tails to create something from them.
 “I made a few jewelry pieces for myself, then slowly learned different braiding techniques in three, eight, 12, and 16 strands.
 Horsehair is very coarse and, once braided, incredibly strong.
 Friends saw my finished pieces and asked if I’d make something for them.
 Word of mouth started spreading.”